 Another important part of the movie involves the concept of ideological and repressive state apparatuses (ISA + RSA), best exemplified by how the bourgeois aliens all communicate in a horde through the use of “two–way radios” built into fancy watches.
 The watches are class symbols, serving a dual function as a way of communication about class: in one sense, the watch tells others the wearer is upper class, and in the other, the watch allows the upper class to communicate amongst themselves, plus those who aren’t wearing them become subject to further state control.

 At one point, Nada is caught ‘seeing’ through the veil, so an alien calls for backup.
 Around the corner in an alley he’s confronted with cops, who happen to be bourgeois aliens themselves (even the human cops are turned against human citizens via fear of the dreaded American boogeyman: Communism!).
-Here, the connection between the ideological state apparatus – a “material force of ideology” (Žižek) represented by the watches – and the repressive state apparatus – law enforcement – is evident, a direct line between ideology controlling the city v. physical force of law and order controlling the city.
+The connection between ideological state apparatus— a “material force of ideology” (Žižek) represented by the watches— and repressive state apparatus— law enforcement— is evident, a direct line between ideology controlling the city v. physical force of law and order controlling the city.

 All brings to mind the numerous idiot white people in America as of late calling the cops on black people for simply existing.
 Then there’s the idea of the two-way watch, conjuring 2018 issues of Facebook spying on our calls through the smartphone app, Alexa listening to all your conversations even while it’s off, and other similar postmodern tech predicaments.
 Again, an eerie Carpenter prescience rears its head.